hpatel3006/BehavioralCloning/README.md

 # BehavioralCloning
-Program for car to learn how to drive using correct driving data
+Program to teach a car to drive by feeding a neural network data on correct driving.